mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 (angular-ui and some bindings to jQuery UI).
 For timezone handling I used moment.js with moment-timezone.

-Let me preface this in that I really don't want to critizise anyone's individual code here.
+Let me preface this in that I really don't want to criticise anyone's individual code here.
 More than that, if someone would look at my own JavaScript code it would not be any better.
 If anything it's worse, because I did not spend much time on it and I'm not very experienced with